btwitsPratyush/Frontend-Assignment/README.md

 ## Support

-For questions or issues, please refer to the project documentation or contact the development team.
+For questions or issues, please refer to the project documentation or contact developer @btwitsPratyush